 I would never have imagined that there was so much going on in Springfield, Missouri if I didn't experience it all for myself.
 Along with great shopping and attractions (see my post on Things to do in Springfield MO), there's also an emerging foodie and cocktail scene with local options to satisfy just about any craving.

 I had so much amazing food in Springfield, I almost don't know where to start.

 I arrived in Springfield just in time for lunch.
-After a exploring the downtown area a bit, my new friend Stephanie and I stumbled upon Druff’s — a small dining spot offering gourmet grilled cheese sandwiches, soups and salads.
+After exploring the downtown area a bit, fellow blogger Stephanie and I stumbled upon Druff's — a small dining spot offering gourmet grilled cheese sandwiches, soups and salads.

 Though the menu is limited, I had a hard time deciding which sandwich to try because they all looked so yummy.
 I finally settled on "[Fungroup]" with cheddar, bacon, fried egg and seasoned and cooked apples on sourdough with a cup of House Tomato Soup.
 It was incredible!